Yap monarch

 The Yap monarch (Monarcha godeffroyi), or Yap Island monarch, is a species of bird in the family Monarchidae.

 It is endemic to the Yap Main Islands, Micronesia.

 Some authorities consider the Yap monarch to belong to the genus Metabolus.

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical mangrove forests.
 The natives of Yap Island call it "Gigiy" or "Achgigiy".
+It is the official state bird of Yap, Federated States of Micronesia.